Old Fashioned Baked Mac and Cheese

 Tips for No Leftovers

-• Add a teaspoon salt to your pasta water to avoid it boiling over.
+• Add a teaspoon salt to your pasta water to season the noodles.

 • For a little extra kick, try throwing some cayenne pepper or mustard powder into your mac and cheese.

 • When adding in cheese, use a measuring cup to make sure you’re not adding more than one cup at a time.
-This will give you the best results for creamy mac.
+This will give you the best results.

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-This old fashioned baked macaroni and cheese will remind you of mom’s mac n cheese and give you a taste of southern comfort (not to mention blowing boxed mac out of the water!).
-Southern mac has become a staple in my household, and with cheesy sauce, homemade macaroni noodles, and a crispy topping, this simple mac gets made at least once a month.
+This old fashioned baked macaroni and cheese will remind you of mom’s mac n cheese and give you a taste of southern comfort (not to mention blowing boxed mac out of the water!)

 overhead picture of mac and cheese with a wood spoon